Dirk-/PDFCropService/README.md

 ## Usage

-Using Finder, right-click on a PDF (or several PDFs) to open the context menu, navigate to `Services` and `Crop PDF Graphic`.
+Using Finder, right-click on a PDF (or several PDFs) to open the context menu, navigate to `Services` and select `Crop PDF Graphic`.
 The original PDF will remain untouched, the cropped file will be marked with `_cropped`. you can try it with the included `test.pdf`:

 `test.pdf` -> `test_cropped.pdf`